-Pre-seasoned with organic flaxseed oil, the 15-inch lean grill pan from our good friends at Finex is a great option for meat aficionados looking to do some serious grilling.
-The pan features a domed drainage base that siphons off excess fat and is compatible with gas, induction and electric stove-tops.
-We suggest throwing on a thick steak and an assortment of vegetables for a truly filling meal.
-And if you need the lowdown on how to clean cast-iron, check out our video here.
+Coming pre-seasoned with organic flaxseed oil, this 15-inch lean grill pan from Finex is an excellent option for health-conscious grilling enthusiasts looking to do some serious cooking.
+The pan features a domed drainage base that siphons off excess fat and can be utilized to contain liquid for steam-assisted or oven braising.
+It’s compatible with gas, induction, and electric stovetops.

-The sleek 10×10 grill pan from Cooksmark is the perfect addition to any compact kitchen.
-The super nonstick copper interior surface is ultra-durable, scratch-resistant, and guaranteed to leave satisfying grill marks on all your favorite foods.
-Plus the pan is totally dishwasher safe, which means you’ll be able to enjoy it for years to come.
+This nonstick 10-inch-by-10-inch grill pan from Cooksmark is the perfect addition to any compact kitchen.
+The super nonstick copper interior surface is ultra-durable, scratch-resistant, and is crafted with a four-layer high-performance coating that cooks evenly.
+Plus the pan is dishwasher safe, yet we suggest hand washing.

 For a stovetop grill that can double as a serving tray, look no further than this enameled cast-iron grill from Le Creuset.
 This stovetop grill comes in thirteen different color varieties sure to match your kitchen color scheme.
 Le Creuset is well known for its quality cast-iron cookware, so this cooking tool can become a family heirloom over time with the proper care.
 Although the manufacturer says it’s dishwasher safe, we always recommend hand-washing nonstick and cast-iron cookware.
 If you need the lowdown on how to clean cast-iron, check out our video for the best tips.